Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: EXPERIMENTS

-In the task of demosaicking and denoising of noisy CFA images, we compare with the joint demosaicking and denoising algorithm using ADMM by~\cite{Tan2017ADMM}.
-The joint demosaicking and denoising algorithms based on deep learning proposed in~\cite{gharbi2016deep} (JCNN) and in~\cite{Huang2018Lightweight} (LCNN-DD).
-Since we don't obtain the source code of the algorithm SGNet \cite{Liu_2020_CVPR}, the PSNR and SSIM values of the algorithm are taken from the article directly.
-We also consider our proposed demosaicking network combined with CBM3D for denoising~\cite{Dabov2007CBM3D}, and following the suggestion of Jin {\em et al.}\cite{jin2020review}, the CBM3D denoising parameter is set to 1.5 times the original $\sigma$ value.
+\paragraph{Joint demosaicking and denoising} For the task of demosaicking and denoising of noisy CFA images, we compared with the joint demosaicking and denoising algorithm using ADMM by~\cite{Tan2017ADMM}.
+The joint demosaicking and denoising algorithms based on deep learning proposed in~\cite{gharbi2016deep} (JCNN), in~\cite{kokkinos2018deep} (C-RCNN), in~\cite{Huang2018Lightweight} (LCNN-DD), in~\cite{Liu_2020_CVPR} (SGNet\footnote{Since we didn't obtain the source code of the algorithm SGNet \cite{Liu_2020_CVPR}, the PSNR and SSIM values of the algorithm were taken from the article directly.}) and in~\cite{xing2021end} (JDNDMSR).
+We also considered our proposed demosaicking network combined with CBM3D for denoising~\cite{Dabov2007CBM3D}, and following the suggestion of Jin {\em et al.}\cite{jin2020review}, the CBM3D denoising parameter was set to 1.5 times the original $\sigma$ value (denoted 1.5CBM3D).
 Table~\ref{DN_Kodak} summarizes the performance comparison of all algorithms.
-It can be seen that our algorithm surpasses other state-of-the-art algorithms in performance.
-At the same time, our proposed algorithm has the ability to deal with higher noise levels.
+It can be seen that our algorithm performs better than other state-of-the-art algorithms.

-{Figure~\ref{demosaicking} illustrates a challenging case in which existing algorithms always produce color distortions (in the necklace part), while the proposed algorithm present no distortions.} In order to better observe the reconstruction effect of the algorithm, we show the residual image between the reconstructed image generated by all the algorithms and the ground truth.
-It can be seen that the visual effect is consistent with the numerical evaluation.
-Figures~\ref{sigma_20_1} and \ref{sigma_20} show the comparison of visual effects and image quality between the state-of-the-arts and our proposed method.
-As can be seen in Figure~\ref{sigma_20_1}, our restored image is relatively clear in image texture, the fringe is improved and it is remarkable in subjective visual effect.
-Figure~\ref{sigma_20} illustrates that at the fence part, our restored image is more pleasurable and has fewer color distortions and checkerboard artifacts.
-We also note that the method CBM3D + our proposed demosaicking also outperforms the state-of-the-arts both in both quantitatively and visual quality.
+Figure~\ref{sigma_10}-\ref{sigma_20moire} show the comparison of visual effects and image quality between the state-of-the-art and our proposed method.
+As can be seen in Figure~\ref{sigma_10} and~\ref{sigma_20moire}, our restored images show a more distinct image texture and fine detail.
+Figure~\ref{sigma_20} illustrates that on the fence: our restored image is more pleasant and has fewer color distortions and checkerboard artifacts.
+We also note that CBM3D + our proposed demosaicking also outperforms the state-of-the-art for both quantitative and visual quality.

+\paragraph{Noise level flexible joint demosaicking and denoising} Referring to \cite{gharbi2016deep, Liu_2020_CVPR, xing2021end}, the noise level map was introduced in the denoising stage to flexibly handle the noise of a certain range of noise levels ($\sigma \in (0,20]$).
+The corresponding PSNR and SSIM values are shown in Table~\ref{F}.
+One can observe that the proposed method is superior to JCNN~\cite{gharbi2016deep} and JDNDMSR~\cite{xing2021end} for all five image databases.
+Our lightweight method is very competitive with JDNDMSR~\cite{xing2021end} and outperforms JCNN~\cite{gharbi2016deep}.